Terrascope

 Terracatalogueclient

-VITO provides a python package to facilitate programmatic interaction with the TerraCatalogue.
+VITO provides a Python package to facilitate programmatic interaction with the TerraCatalogue.
 The package includes several convenience functions to reduce the complexity of authentication.
 Please consult the documentation of the package for usage examples, or explore a sample jupyter notebook which walks you through the entire flow.
 This notebook is available on GitHub or in the Terrascope jupyterhub environment

 Machine authentication